Convex cocompact actions in real projective geometry: Introduction

 \subsection{Acknowledgements}

-We are grateful to Yves Benoist, Sam Ballas, Gye-Seon Lee, Arielle Leitner, and Ludovic Marquis for helpful and inspiring discussions, as well as to Thierry Barbot for his encouragement.
+We are grateful to Yves Benoist, Sam Ballas, Gye-Seon Lee, Arielle Leitner, and Ludovic Marquis for helpful and inspiring discussions, and to Thierry Barbot for his encouragement.
 We thank Daryl Cooper for a useful reference.
 The first-named author thanks Steve Kerckhoff for discussions related to Example~\ref{exa:aff-hp} from several years ago, which proved valuable for understanding the general theory.
+We warmly thank Pierre-Louis Blayac for useful questions and comments during the revisions of this paper, which contributed in particular to clarifying the discussion on conical limit points.
+We are grateful to the referee for many valuable comments and suggestions which helped improve the paper.